-How To Prevent Lead Exposure
+How to Prevent Lead Exposure

-When it comes to preventing lead exposure, prevention is often the best medicine.
+When it comes to avoiding lead exposure, prevention is often the best medicine.
 Taking steps to reduce lead exposure in your home and in other areas in which your children spend lots of time is a great way to reduce the risk of lead poisoning.
 Some best practices to adopt include:

-- Test your home for lead exposure
+- Test your home for lead exposure.

-- Remind your children to always wash their hands, especially before eating and after playing outside
+- Remind your children to always wash their hands, especially before eating and after playing outside.

-- Clean children’s toys frequently
+- Clean children’s toys frequently.

-- Ensure children maintain a balanced diet, because children with balanced diets absorb less lead
+- Ensure children maintain a balanced diet, because children with balanced diets absorb less lead.